 Unfortunately, Star Trek: The Experience, which was located at the Las Vegas Hilton) closed in 2008.
 You can read about the wonderful, but defunct attraction in our review.

-Major outdoor park includes plenty of wild slides and unique attractions such as The Rattler, the first water ride of its kind in North America, the Canyon Cliffs speed slide, the Hoover Half Pipe, and Constrictor, which features the tallest and tightest banking turns of any water slide in the world.
+Wet ’n’ Wild is a major outdoor park includes plenty of wild slides and unique attractions such as The Rattler, the first water ride of its kind in North America, the Canyon Cliffs speed slide, the Hoover Half Pipe, and Constrictor, which features one of the tallest and tightest banking turns of any water slide in the world.